IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 ###### 2:4.Y1.4.1.2.3 Patient, Organization, Practitioner, PractitionerRole

-The Patient, Organization, Practitioner or PractitionerRole resources are required resources.
+The Patient, Organization, Practitioner or PractitionerRole Resources are required resources.
 However, IMR does not specify any FHIR resource profiles on these resources.
 These resources are not radiology or imaging specific.
 Real world deployment may specify constraints on these resources.

 ##### 2:4.Y1.4.1.3 Expected Actions